landonturner/lturner.net/source/blog/creating-a-blog.md

 From this point you have a prety solid setup to create your html pages.
 Every new blog post can easily created adding another markdown file and rebuilding.
-Add in another template for your main page and you have yourself a website!
+Add in another layout for your main page and you have yourself a website!
 If you want help making this site not look like trash, you're going to probably have to do what I am about to do and spend hours tweaking it.

+### Indexes Using Collections

 ## Production Build